-Human disruption to wildlife, such as rapid population growth which has resulted habitat loss for animals, means we have reached a point where our eco-systems needs to be managed.
-National parks, protected areas and private game reserves are required to manage their wildlife and implement different conservation techniques to ensure a sustainable future for their animals where people and wildlife can live peacefully side-by-side.
+Human disruption to wildlife, such as rapid population growth which has resulted in habitat loss for animals, means we have reached a point where our eco-systems need to be managed.
+National parks, protected areas, and private game reserves are required to manage their wildlife and implement different conservation techniques to ensure a sustainable future for their animals where people and wildlife can live peacefully side-by-side.

 This is where our wildlife conservation volunteers step in.
-In South Africa and Kenya, our volunteers collect data on wild animals that feeds into wider conservation initiatives and forms the basis of information used to make informed conservation decisions.
-In Zambia and Zimbabwe, we are working to reduce human-wildlife conflict and promote the peaceful existence of animals and humans.
-Across all of our projects we are getting involved in physical conservation to ensure the surrounding ecosystems are healthy for wild animals.
+In South Africa and Kenya, our volunteers collect data on wild animals that feed into wider conservation initiatives and forms the basis of information used to make informed conservation decisions.
+Across all of our projects, we are getting involved in physical conservation to ensure the surrounding ecosystems are healthy for wild animals.

 This work, alongside that of other inspiring conservation initiatives across Africa, is being felt and we are beginning to see improvements:

 African Impact offers 70+ projects throughout Southern Africa.
 Each of these projects is built around a pioneering effort to serve a specific need in a local community or environment.
 We prioritize sustainable outcomes through ethical contributions.
-Whether you want to volunteer in Africa with animals, join us in Zanzibar and work towards the preservation of the island’s resident dolphin population, help to research the Ngamo Pride on our lion conservation project in Zimbabwe (ahead of the world’s-first lion release), or join our team in the heart of the South African bush to photograph the Big 5, you will help African Impact’s efforts to preserve and protect wild animals.
+Whether you want to volunteer in Africa with animals, join us in Zanzibar and work towards the preservation of the island’s resident dolphin population, or join our team in the heart of the South African bush to photograph the Big 5, you will help African Impact’s efforts to preserve and protect wild animals.